RazrSlyr/APCSFinalProject/res/notebook.md

 * Added explosion effect to bullet
 * Changed jumping to be based on gravity and velocity
 * Added ground checker to allow for landing on things that aren't platforms

+## 6/2/19

+Jean-Luc Picard
+* Changed shooting to use the mouse
+* Improved shooting spawn point
+* Experimented with adding new entities like enemies